matteodefelice/yapos/README.md

 With YAPOS code you can also find a database of simulations already available.
 [More information here](#simulations).

+## Launching a simulation

+To launch a simulation you need to execute the script `main.py` specifying two arguments: the path of the folder containing the input files and the name of the simulation.
+This name will be used as name of the NetCDF output.

 ## Notes and caveats

   - The model uses [Cbc solver](https://projects.coin-or.org/Cbc) as